What is Synthetic Phonics? – Approaches/ Programme & Examples

 - Camera words (high-frequency irregular words) in developing the required skills for reading complete sentences

 The recent analysis reflects that a child’s academic curriculum should follow a systematic and categorical approach.
 Well, what qualifies the synthetic phonics approach as the most effective one, we are running out of a number of reasons.
 So, here are the best ones to convince you as a teacher or parent to utilise synthetic phonics approach to teach your child how to read:

 - Simple to complex learning

 We are all aware that the English alphabet has 26 letters and 44 unique sounds.
 These sounds have different ways to pronounce when combined with different letters.
-Synthetic phonics approach teaches the child these 44 sounds from the very beginning to complex level.
-Synthetic phonics creates a path that illustrates a systematic pattern in the learning process.
+Synthetic phonics approach teaches the child these 44 sounds from the very beginning to the complex level.
+Synthetic phonics sound chart creates a path that illustrates a systematic pattern in the learning process.
 To start off, the children will be taught the unique sound associated with the individual letters.
 Then, the level of understanding is enhanced by combining multiple sounds with letters.